awsdocs/amazon-redshift-management-guide/doc_source/working-with-parameter-groups.md

 **Note**
 The Amazon Redshift console does not display the `source` of each parameter\.
 You must use the Amazon Redshift API, the AWS CLI, or one of the AWS SDKs to view the `source`\.

 For parameter groups that you create, you can modify a parameter value at any time, or you can reset all parameter values to their defaults\.
 You can also associate a different parameter group with a cluster\.
-If you modify parameter values in a parameter group that is already associated with a cluster or you associate a different parameter group with the cluster, you might need to restart the cluster for the updated parameter values to take effect\.
+In some cases, you might modify parameter values in a parameter group that is already associated with a cluster or associate a different parameter group with a cluster\.
+In these cases, you might need to restart the cluster for the updated parameter values to take effect\.
 If the cluster fails and is restarted by Amazon Redshift, your changes are applied at that time\.
-Changes are not applied if your cluster is restarted during maintenance\.
+Changes aren't applied if your cluster is restarted during maintenance\.
 For more information, see [WLM Dynamic and Static Properties](workload-mgmt-config.md#wlm-dynamic-and-static-properties)\.

 ## Default Parameter Values<a name="default-param-group-values"></a>